 Tip: Make sure that the document you send is shown in full.
 It must be no older than 3 months from the date you send it in to the casino for verification.

 Proof of Payment Methods

-Most casinos offer Credit/Debit card, Neteller/Skrill and bank account deposit methods.
-You have to always verify the method, which you use for deposits on online casino.
+Most casinos offer Credit/Debit cards, Neteller/Skrill, and bank account deposit methods.
+You have to always verify the method, which you use for deposits on online casinos.

 - Bank Account: Bank Statement or Screenshot from your online banking account showing your name and account details.

-KYC is also used to prevent ID theft, underage gambling as well as used for anti money laundering purposes.
+KYC is also used to prevent ID theft, underage gambling well as used for anti-money laundering purposes.

-To summarize it in a short sentence, KYC is widely adopted and used by serious and legitimate businesses that you leave money with, and is in the end of the day in place to make sure you are indeed who you say you are.
+Summarized, KYC is widely adopted and used by serious and legitimate businesses that you leave money with and is at the end of the day in place to make sure you are indeed who you say you are.